aws-amplify/docs/docs/lib/analytics/fragments/ios/record.md

 ## Flush Events

 Events have default configuration to flush out to the network every 60 seconds.
-If you would like to change this, update `amplifyconfiguration.json` with the value you would like for `autoFlushEventsInterval` like so
+If you would like to change this, update `amplifyconfiguration.json` with the value you would like for `autoFlushEventsInterval` like so:

 ```json
 {